BenevolenceMessiah/flstudio_setup/README.md

 2. Restart FL Studio
 3. Check JACK connections with `catia` or `qjackctl`

+**Problem**: Can't see external drives
+**Solution**: Mount drives in a location FL Studio can access or copy files to home directory

+---

 ## Credits & License

 * **Script and Docs:** © 2025 Benevolence Messiah (MIT).